eurolinux-enterprise-linux-sources/openlmi-providers/src/doc/admin/account/usage.rst

 :ref:`LMI_AccountInstanceCreationIndication <LMI-AccountInstanceCreationIndication>`.
 The indication filter query must be in the following form:
 ``SELECT * FROM LMI_AccountInstanceCreationIndication WHERE SOURCEINSTANCE ISA class_name``, where ``class_name`` is one of the allowed classes.

-The following example creates filter, handler and subscription (lmi shell do it in one step), which will notify client when user is created:
+The following example creates filter, handler and subscription (lmi shell does that in one step), which will notify client when user is created:

 ::

     # Notify when a user is created
     c.subscribe_indication(
-        FilterCreationClassName="CIM_IndicationFilter",
-        FilterSystemCreationClassName="CIM_ComputerSystem",
-        FilterSourceNamespace="root/cimv2",
-        QueryLanguage="DMTF:CQL",
+        Name="account_creation",
         Query='SELECT * FROM LMI_AccountInstanceCreationIndication WHERE SOURCEINSTANCE ISA LMI_Account',
-        Name="account_creation",
-        CreationNamespace="root/interop",
-        SubscriptionCreationClassName="CIM_IndicationSubscription",
-        HandlerCreationClassName="CIM_IndicationHandlerCIMXML",
-        HandlerSystemCreationClassName="CIM_ComputerSystem",
         Destination="http://192.168.122.1:5988" # this is the destination computer, where all the indications will be delivered
     )